 You can think of optimizing your WordPress site only after you surely know that it’s not your host that’s slowing down your site.
 Recently, I’ve been optimizing a site which was hosted on GoDaddy, which is, of course, one of the most horrible hosts out there that puts thousands of sites on a single shared server.
 As a result, their servers are damn slow.
 You have to make sure you don’t make these mistakes while choosing a web host that most beginners make.

 Like I always recommend, go visit some community like WebHostingTalk that’s filled with Web Hosting enthusiasts.
 Read some genuine reviews of the host you were planning to go with, before actually going with them.
-I came to know about MDDHosting, the host that we’re on since 2011, from WebHostingTalk.
+I came to know about MDDHosting (read my full review), the host on which I’ve been hosting TechTage.com since 2011, from WebHostingTalk.
 And I thank myself everyday for doing some actual research instead of going with just another crappy top-10 ‘unlimited everything’ host.

 #2: Use A Fast Theme/Framework